xxalsgh0203/Medical_reservation/README.md

 The appointment request can fail for one of two reasons:

-1. The doctor is unavailable becuase they have a conflicting appointment
+1. The Doctor is unavailable on that day at that time because they have a conflicting appointment.
-2. A Patient which has not been authorized to schedule with a specialist attempted to schedule an appointment with a specialist.
+2. A Patient which has not been authorized to schedule an appointment with a specialist attempted to schedule an appointment with a specialist.

-Each of these are implemented with the use of **triggers** in our SQL database running in google cloud.
+Each of these are implemented with the use of ***triggers*** in our SQL database running in google cloud.

 ### Doctor Pages
 The key information displayed is: personal information, assigned patients, appointments, and their schedule.
 The only feature given to the doctors is the ability to cancel appointments.